Religion in North Macedonia: Judaism

 Jews had been present when the region now called the Republic of North Macedonia was under Roman rule in the second century AD.
 The population was decimated by the Crusades, but rose again following the immigration of Sephardic Jews under the Ottoman Empire.
 In the Second World War, North Macedonia was occupied by Bulgaria, an Axis power, and the Jews were sent to concentration camps.
 As in the rest of the Balkans, the Holocaust and immigration to Israel means that North Macedonia now has a much smaller Jewish community, numbering roughly 200.
 It is mainly based in the capital, Skopje, and has no functioning synagogue.
-The census of 2021 registred 74 "Members of the Jewish (Moses) community", with Jewish men forming the majority of this community (42 males compared to 32 females).
+The census of 2021 registered 74 "Members of the Jewish (Moses) community", with Jewish men forming the majority of this community (42 males compared to 32 females).

 Religious freedom

-The laws of North Macedonia prohibit religious discrimination and provide for equal rights for all citizens regardless religious belief, and people generally have the freedom to practice their religion without disruption.
+The laws of North Macedonia prohibit religious discrimination and provide for equal rights for all citizens regardless of their religious beliefs, and people generally have the freedom to practice their religion without disruption.
 Religious organizations have complained about unfair treatment by the government around questions of building permits and property restitutions.
 There have been incidences of vandalism and theft against religious buildings.